 Glossary of Metal Roofing Terms

-30 lb felt – was the standard underlayment for quality metal roofing systems and is still used but has been replaced in many areas by the newer synthetic underlayments.
-It is typically made of a polyester fleece and infused with tar.
+30 lb felt – Formerly the standard underlayment for quality metal roofing systems, and is sit till used.
+It has been replaced in many areas by newer synthetic underlayments.
+It is typically made of polyester fleece and infused with tar.

-Architectural Roofing – is metal roofing systems that are non-weight load bearing and must be installed over solid decking rather than battens or purlins.
-Also called “Non-Structural Systems”.
+Architectural Roofing – A metal roofing system that is non-weight load-bearing and must be installed over solid decking rather than battens or purlins. and also called “Non-Structural Systems”..”
+C

 Class A, B, and C Fire Ratings – Fire-resistance ratings were established for roofing per ASTM and UL tests.
 These indicate the resistance of a roofing system to fires originating from sources outside the building.

-Clip – is a small metal component used to secure two pieces of metal to each other or to secure metal shingles or standing seam to solid decking.
+Clip – A small metal component used to secure two pieces of metal to each other or to secure metal shingles or standing seam to solid decking.

-Closed Valley – is a valley that has an integral cover over the area where the shingles meet at the miter from adjoining roof planes.
+Closed Valley – A valley with an integral cover over the area where the shingles meet at the miter from adjoining roof planes.
 This valley carries water in hidden channels beneath the roof covering.
-In many cases, this cover creates a trap for debris such as leaves, ice, and snow to gather and clog the valley system, causing water to overflow underneath the roofing system
+In many cases, this cover creates a trap for debris such as leaves, ice, and snow to gather and clog the valley system, causing water to overflow underneath the roofing system..

 Coatings – Below are descriptions of the available metal coatings used in the metal roofing industry.